All Your USMLE® Step 1 Questions Answered: The Osmosis Ultimate Guide

 Taking a break will give your brain time to absorb the information for the long term.
 Once you see your productivity levels starting to flag, it's time to step away from the books and do something else, even if it's just for a few minutes.
 Check out these study tips from Osmosis learners and the team for more information on the value of breaks, plus advice on how to optimize your study space for maximum productivity, and more:

 - How to maintain productivity in the midst of uncertainty

 - How to stay focused and avoid distractions during quarantine

 - Finding inner peace during a time of turmoil

 Make sure to exercisePhysical exercise has positive benefits for cognitive performance.
-It’s also a great way to blow off steam.
+It’s also a great way to blow off steam (and manage anxiety).
 Osmosis learners Abe Baker (University of Illinois College of Medicine, Rockford) and Percy Takyi (Philadelphia College of Osteopathic Medicine) both watch Osmosis videos while they exercise!

 - Multitasking with Osmosis

 - Try This No Equipment At-Home Workout for Students in Quarantine